Emergency Preparedness and Response

 Pillar 1 Highlights

-- MCMi Surveillance Action Team: This Action Team, established in May 2012, is a collaboration between FDA and the Centers for Disease Control and Prevention.
+- MCMi Surveillance Action Team, established in May 2012, is a collaboration between FDA and the Centers for Disease Control and Prevention.
 The goal is to facilitate and support a coordinated strategic plan for developing, implementing, and using surveillance equipment and related systems to monitor the safety and/or performance of MCMs during a public health emergency.

 Collaboration is Key